core-wg/oscore/draft-ietf-core-object-security.md

 5. Compose the Additional Authenticated Data, as described in {{cose-object}}.

-6. Compute the AEAD nonce by XORing the Context IV with the padded 'Partial IV' parameter, received in the COSE Object.
+6. Compute the AEAD nonce by XORing the Common IV with the padded 'Partial IV' parameter, received in the COSE Object.

 7. Decrypt the COSE object using the Recipient Key.